 Since 2010, the Company has announced openings of second trading lines on a yearly basis for the Company's shares on the SIX Swiss Exchange.
 The Company is always the exclusive buyer on these trading lines and repurchases shares for the purpose of subsequently reducing its share capital.
-The Company has purchased treasury shares on its second trading lines according to the following summaries.
-These treasury shares are treated as a deduction from shareholders' equity using cost values.
+These treasury shares are treated as a deduction from shareholders' equity at the average purchase price.

-On 1 June 2016, the Company announced that the board of directors decided to launch a new share buyback program for reduction of the share capital through a 2^{nd} line trading line on SIX Swiss Exchange.
-It started on 6 June 2016 and a maximum of 649,914 registered shares will be purchased.
+On 28 June 2017, the Company announced that the board of directors decided to launch a new share buyback program for reduction of the share capital through a 2nd line trading line on SIX Swiss Exchange.
+It started on 24 July 2017 and a maximum of 594,551 registered shares will be purchased.